kaidez/kaidez.com/README.md

      bower install

 When this command is run, bower will look at the packages defined in the `dependencies` listed in `bower.json` and either install them in the `bower_components` folder at the site root, or create a `bower_components` folder at the site root first, *then* install the packages in the folder.
 If GruntJS is properly configured within the kaidez.com package folder and is running its `watch` task, it will run tasks that copy files that Bower downloaded over into certain folders, then run certain concat/minify tasks against these files.

-For more details on this, [review the site's Grunt file](https://github.com/kaidez/kaidez.com/blob/master/Gruntfile.js), specifcally the `watch` task.
+For more details on Grunt's `watch` task inside of kaidez.com, [review the site's Grunt file](https://github.com/kaidez/kaidez.com/blob/master/Gruntfile.js), specifcally the `watch` task.

+Sass is not a hard dependency of kaidez.com: an unminfied version of the main `style.css` file exists in the `grunt/cssSource` folder and can be copied over to the `css` folder first, then manually edited.
+However, it's suggested that the site's CSS be managed by either Sass or another CSS preprocessor because:

+* Sass is fun!
+* The unminified version may be stop being built out and removed fom the repo someday.

+If both Ruby and Ruby Gems are installed locally, Sass can be installed via the command line by first navigating to the site root folder, then running the following command:

+    gem install sass

+Inside of kaidez.com, `Gruntfile.js` has a Sass-based `watch` task which watches changes to the `.scss` files inside of `grunt/cssSource`.
+If those files are changed, the `watch` task builds out the unminified `style.css` file to `grunt/cssSource` folder, then builds out a production-ready `styles.min.css` file to the `css` folder.

+For more details on Grunt's `watch` task inside of kaidez.com, [review the site's Grunt file](https://github.com/kaidez/kaidez.com/blob/master/Gruntfile.js).